tdwalsh5/ticket-lifecycle/README.md

 <img src="ticket-lifestyle-shot2.PNG" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+  Karen, a customer of ours, is opening a new ticket in the ticketing system.<br><br>

+  She files the ticket under one of the help topics we previously created:
+  <strong>"Report a Problem / Business-Critical Outage"</strong>.<br><br>

-Karen a costumer of ours, is opening a new ticket in the Ticketing system.
-She files it under one of the help topics we created "Report a problem / Business Criticial Outage."
-The issue reported is that the entire online banking system is down.
+  The issue reported is that the entire online banking system is currently down.
 </p>
 <br />